-The nursing simulation lab is considered a simulated clinical experience; therefore, students are required to adhere to the dress code policies below with the exception of wearing a uniform.
-Instead of the student uniform, regular street clothes may be worn with a dark gray (pewter) lab coat (purchased through school site) and student identification.
-Failure to comply with the lab dress code policy will result in the inability of the student to attend lab and an unexcused absence.
+The nursing simulation lab simulates clinical experiences.
+Therefore, students must adhere to the following dress code: wear regular street clothes (covering midriff and cleavage), a dark gray (pewter) lab coat purchased through the school's designated vendor, and display student identification.
+Hair must be tied back to prevent obstruction of the face.
+Noncompliance with this policy will result in the student being unable to attend lab, marked as an unexcused absence.
 Student lab supplies may not be removed from the lab.
 No food or drinks are allowed in the labs.
 Faculty may choose to allow students to have water only at the tables.
-Lounging/lying on the beds and/or other equipment in the lab is not allowed.
+Lounging/lying on the beds and/or other equipment in the lab is not permitted.
 Students will be responsible for assisting faculty to ensure the lab area is cleaned and left in the same condition in which it was found.